SERVICES FOR AUSTRALIAN CITIZENS

 For after-hours emergencies please call +63 2 757 8100 and follow the prompts to transfer (toll free) to the Department of Foreign Affairs and Trade 24-hour Consular Emergency Centre in Canberra or call direct on +61 2 6261 3305.

-From 14 February 2017, appointments for passports, notarial and Certificate of No Impediment (CNI) services must be booked online.
+Appointments for passports, notarial and Certificate of No Impediment (CNI) services must be booked online.

 Appointments are required for all Passport Applications.